codeOfRobin/doro/README.md

 # Things to improve
 **Humblebrag** I've tried to keep errors to a mininmum, and I haven't seen a run time crash yet, so 🖖.
 There are, however around 5 TODOs scattered around the app, involving making the code neater like declaring strings as constants and DRYing(Don't Repeat Yourself) up the code.
-I'd get to it, but this is a 4 day project.
+I'd get to it, but this was a take home project.

 # Credits